 - A manipulative person often believes that his perspective, opinion, belief, or approach is the best one.
-He thinks of himself as the most intelligent and superior over everyone else and so he’ll try to convince everyone else, often forcefully, to follow their footsteps.
+He thinks of himself as the most intelligent and superior over everyone else and so he’ll try to convince everyone else, often forcefully, to follow in their footsteps.
 He just wants to dominate every situation/person around him.

 He’ll even go ahead to prove that you are dumb and that your opinion is wrong so that he could establish a superior stance over you.

-- They’ll make vague, often double meaning comments or statements.
+- They’ll make vague, often double-meaning comments or statements.
 When you confront them about it, they’ll tell you that you completely misunderstood their intentions and meaning.

 An example would be sugar-coated insults that are said in a complimenting manner, such as:

 “that’s a really good job for your level”

 “you look quite slim today in these clothes”